“People from a planet without flowers would think we must be mad with joy the whole time to have such things about us.” - Iris Murdoch

 I found the food at the several cafes and restaurants in Keukenhof to be a bit bland and over-priced for what it was so you may want to bring your own snacks or picnic.
 There are lots of places you can stop and sit on a bench and eat something but I can't remember if there was a designated picnic area as we ate in the cafe.

-Now enough practical information...
+Now enough practical information about a day trip to Keukenhof from Amsterdam...
 Let's look at some pretty flowers.
 Enjoy!

-You can save this post by pinning the images below or share using any of the share buttons below...
+You can read more posts offering Amsterdam travel advice here, and you can save this post by pinning the images below or share using any of the share buttons below...
 Share the flower love!

 Frances M. Thompson